Tonyfu09/2023-24_OSWE_Note/README.md

 - In-band SQL Injection technique that relies on error messages thrown by the database server to obtain information about the structure of the database.
 -
 2. Union-Based SQL Injections
+- The UNION operator is used to combine the result-set of two or more SELECT statements which return as part of the HTTP response.
 -
 3. Blind Boolean-based SQL Injections:
 -